arkaragian/Solution.nvim/README.md

 `BuildConfiguration`: defines the default build configuration for the solution

 ## Usage
+The following commands are defined by the plugin:
+1. `LoadSolution`: Locates and loads a solution file in memory
+1. `DisplaySolution`: Displays the solution that is loaded in memory
+1. `SelectConfiguration`: Select a build configuration from the available build configurations
+1. `SelectPlatform`: Selects a build platform from the available build platforms
+1. `SelectWarningDisplay`: Selects if the compilation warnings will be displayed to thq QuickFix window

 ## Current State
 The plugin is still in early alpha stage and the design will be breaking frequently.